jnichols-git/Gate/doc/server.md

 ## API Specification
 ---

-The `auth` api will be deployed as a subdomain `auth`.
+The `gate` api will be deployed as a subdomain `gate`.
 Initial setup will provide (TODO) provide an API key.
-For an application with domain `domain.com`, requests should be main to `auth.domain.com` using header authorization `x-api-key: [key]` as specified below.
+For an application with domain `domain.com`, requests should be main to `gate.domain.com` using header authorization `x-api-key: [key]` as specified below.

 ### Authentication

-Authentication endpoints take a JSON object, defined in `authserver.go` as AuthRequestBody.
+Authentication endpoints take a JSON object, defined in `server.go` as AuthRequestBody.
 Possible arguments are kept strictly defined in this way to avoid reading extraneous data.
 Possible fields are:

 - `email` (string) (validated server-side)
 - `username` (string)
 - `password` (string)
 - `newPassword` (string)
-- `authCode` (string)
+- `gateCode` (string)
 - `getToken` (bool)
-- `authToken` (string): authentication token from prior email authentication
+- `gateKey` (string): gate key from prior email or credential authentication

 Each field behaves differently depending on which endpoint is being called.
 Any field not listed for an endpoint will not be used; preferably they should not be included in queries.